mongodb/mongosql-auth-c/README.md

 # mongosql-auth-c
 A MySQL authentication plugin that implements the client-side of MongoDB-supported authentication mechanisms for the BI Connector.

-Version 1.0 of this plugin will support the following mechanisms:
+Version 1.0 of this plugin supports the following mechanisms:

 - SCRAM-SHA-1
 - PLAIN

+## Supported Platforms

+The plugin is built and tested on the following platforms (all x86\_64):

+- Windows 2008 R2
+- OSX 10.12
+- Ubuntu 14.04
+- RHEL 7.0

+The plugin is built against MySQL 5.7.18 Community Edition (64-bit), and tested with MySQL 5.7.18 Community Edition and the MongoDB Connector for BI 2.2.

 ## Installation